Difference Between Butter and Cooking Oil

 2. Butter is obtained by separating the cream from the liquids in the milk.
 Cooking Oil is obtained by pressing and squeezing the oils from dried plant seeds

-3. Butter typically has a salty taste.
+3. Butter has a salty taste.
 The taste of the cooking oil depends on the type of seed used.

 Difference Between Butter and Cooking Oil